-Wondering how to plan a road trip in the South Island of New Zealand?
+Wondering how to plan a South Island New Zealand road trip?
 Look no further!
 Here you’ll find a guide to help you decide where to go in the South Island, tips for planning your roadtrip, and an overview of a 10 day New Zealand road trip itinerary.
 Join us on our autumnal journey through Middle Earth from as we drive from through Central Otago and Canterbury!

 On my third trip to New Zealand, I was visiting my favourite city of Christchurch once again to explore more of the South Island.
 Unlike the last trip where we spent our free time taking weekend trips around our work schedule to nearby spots in Canterbury such as Hanmer Springs, Arthur’s Pass, and Banks Peninsula, we had a full 2 weeks to fill with exciting activities further afield!